learlab/itell/apps/demo/content/textbook/21-practical-strategies-for-psychological-measurement.md

     correct: true
   - answer: "d.\tInter-rater reliability"
     correct: false
-- !Structured
-  question: "3.\tTwo observers record similar observations on a behavioral rating scale for a group of children they are watching.
+- question: "3.\tTwo observers record similar observations on a behavioral rating scale for a group of children they are watching.
 The researchers have established what kind of reliability?"
   answers:
   - answer: "a.\tSplit-half reliability"
     correct: false